Limpster/Fallout76LanguageChanger/README.md

    Method 2:
    (If you don't want to add the game with UWPHook) Since we can't add a batch-file as non-steam game, you can also just add any exe (e.g. explorer.exe) as non-steam game and edit it (see Step 7) to point at my batch-file later, following the steps below.

-1. Download the batch-file "[Fallout 76 Language Changer UWPHook.bat](https://github.com/Limpster/Fallout76LanguageChanger/raw/main/Fallout%2076%20Language%20Changer%20UWPHook.bat)" (right-click and save) and save the file in a directory where windows can access it without problems
+1. Download the batch-file "[Fallout 76 Language Changer UWPHook.bat](https://github.com/Limpster/Fallout76LanguageChanger/raw/main/Files/Fallout%2076%20Language%20Changer%20UWPHook.bat)" (OUTDATED!) (right-click and save) and save the file in a directory where windows can access it without problems
 2. open the batch-file with a texteditor of your choice and make the required changes in the configuration inside of the batch-file (configuration explained below and to a certain extent inside of the file)
 3. save your changes in the batch-file
 4. open your Steam library